 7. Refrain from disclosing your diagnosis unless it's absolutely necessary.

 I and Robin Cunningham, a friend with schizophrenia who rose up to become the CEO of corporations, believe that if you can do your job as well or better than your coworkers, your diagnosis is no one's business.

-The ADA Act does allow an employer to make reasonable accomodations to a person with a disability.
-However the accomodation cannot create an undue hardship on the operation of the business.
+The ADA Act does allow an employer to make reasonable accommodations to a person with a disability.
+However the accommodation cannot create an undue hardship on the operation of the business.

-You ask for an accomodation at the point you need one, yet shouldn’t wait until you’re in dire straits.
-If you want to disclose, do so after you’ve been made a job offer, not on the interview or before you get an offer.
+You ask for an accommodation at the point you need one, yet shouldn't wait until you're in dire straits.
+If you want to disclose, do so after you've been made a job offer, not on the interview or before you get an offer.
 Tell HR or your supervisor.
-You don’t have to tell co-workers.
-The AskJan website lists typical accomodations you can make.
+You don't have to tell co-workers.
+The AskJan website lists typical accommodations you can make.

 8. Talk to a therapist or join a support group to get feedback on your experiences.

 A riskier alternative is to use your intuition or your gut instinct to determine which coworker you can talk to about any pressure you have.
 Yet refrain from serenading everyone at the job with negative impressions of either what's going on or of other coworkers.
 You don't want to give the impression that you can't handle your duties.

 9. Remember: what you do on the job contributes to the bottom line of the company.

 Focus on improving sales, enhancing customer experiences, or whatever it is that you're supposed to do as part of your job.
 And keep your eyes on the prize: your own job.
 There will always be a supervisor who allows a coworker to be rude to patrons.
 There will always be a coworker who is rude to you or tries to push your buttons, whether intentionally or not.

 10. Have a social life outside of your place of employment.